Perhaps the biggest mystery in entrepreneurship is why some of the businesses that seem to do everything right still fail.

 3. Premature Scaling

 At first glance, overnight growth sounds like excellent news.
 But it’s not.
 When you grow too quickly, you tend to overlook your capabilities and end up taking on projects and responsibilities that require far more resources that you have available.
 You find yourself way over your head, forced to deliver low-quality services, completing projects with delays, and worse, damaging your reputation.
+It is important to make sure you have enough quality staff members on your team before trying to scale.

 4. Failing to Adapt to Changes